HasteGaming/classic/docs/charter.md

 Thank you for taking the time to read this document, or to explore gaming with Haste.

 The goal of this document is to outline expectations from the guild and it's members.
 This is a living document which will be updated over time to reflect the current state.
 The goal of this document is to outline who we are and are not.
-Moreover, we should not be confined to what is explicitly stated within this document when it comes to ethics, teamwork, and respect with eachother.
+Moreover, we should not be confined to what is explicitly stated within this document when it comes to ethics, teamwork, and respect with each other.

 ## Our mission

 Our mission is to put a quality raid together under the unified tag of Haste.
 The expectation is that we all contribute in our best capacity.
 No more.
 No less.

 We're not multiple teams under one group.
 We're one group of people.
 No "A" team or "B" team.
 We look to make full use of our scheduled time to maximize production of loot.
-If we finish all content early in the schedule, our next goal s "split runs" with a tilt towards building the perfect raid.
+If we finish all content early in the schedule, our next goal is "split runs" with a tilt towards building the perfect raid.

 - We're a progression gaming group which leans toward hardcore.
 - We like to have fun.
-This often means exploring various aspects of the human condition together.
+This often means exploring various aspects of the human condition together through colorful conversation.
 - We tend to use loot council with analytics.
 - A core tenant of our system is to reward individuals who have dedicated themselves to those around them.
 - Event/Raid timing